Fitting the seven-parameter Generalized Tempered Stable distribution to the financial data: Goodness-of-fit Analysis

-The following computations were performed for Bitcoin BTC data, and the quantity $\hat{D}_{m}$ was obtained.
+The following computations were performed for Bitcoin BTC data, and the quantity $\hat{D}_{m}$ was obtained:

-For each Index and model, KS-Statistics ($\hat{D}_{m}$) and P\_values associated were computed and summarized in Table \ref{tab8} along with the index sample size (m).
+For each index and model, KS-statistics ($\hat{D}_{m}$) and p-values associated were computed and summarized in Table \ref{tab8} along with the index sample size, $m$.

 The asymptotic statistics, $\sqrt {n}D_{n}$, produced from the two-parameter geometric Brownian motion (GBM) hypothesis, have high values and show that the GBM hypothesis is always rejected.
-On the other hand, the high P\_values generated by the asymptotic statistics suggest insufficient evidence to reject the assumption that the data were randomly sampled from a Generalized Tempered Sable (GTS).
-The same observations work for the GTS variants: Kodol, CGMY, and Bilateral Gamma distributions. \\ In addition, as shown the P-value indicator in Table \ref{tab8}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
-However, the Kobol and CGMY distributions respectively for Bitcoin and Ethereum have almost the same performance as the GTS distribution.
+On the other hand, the high p-values generated by the asymptotic statistics suggest insufficient evidence to reject the assumption that the data were randomly sampled from a GTS.
+The same observations work for the GTS variants: Kobol, CGMY, and Bilateral Gamma distributions.
+In addition, as shown the p-value indicator in Table \ref{tab8}, the GTS distribution outperforms the Bilateral Gamma distribution for the S\&P 500 and SPY ETF indexes.
+However, the Kobol and CGMY distributions respectively, for Bitcoin and Ethereum have almost the same performance as the GTS distribution.

-\subsection{Anderson-Darling test Analysis}
+\subsection{Anderson-Darling Test Analysis}

 The Anderson-Darling test \cite{anderson} is a goodness-of-fit test that allows the control of the hypothesis that the distribution of a random variable observed in a sample follows a certain theoretical distribution.
 The Anderson-Darling statistic belongs to the class of quadratic EDF statistics\cite{stephens1974edf} based on the empirical distribution function.
 The quadratic EDF statistics measure the distance between the hypothesized distribution ($F(x)$) and empirical distribution.
 It is defined as